bbc/peaks.js/README.md

   * `arraybuffer`: (optional) URL of the binary format waveform data (.dat) to request
   * `json`: (optional) URL of the JSON format waveform data to request
 * `webAudio`: (optional) If using the Web Audio API to generate the waveform, this should be an object containing the following values:
-  * `audioContext`: A Web Audio `AudioContext` instance, used to compute the waveform data from the media
+  * `audioContext`: (optional) A Web Audio `AudioContext` instance, used to compute the waveform data from the media
+  * `audioBuffer`: (optional) A Web Audio `AudioBuffer` instance, containing the decoded audio samples.
+If present, this audio data is used and the `mediaUrl` is not fetched.
   * `multiChannel`: (optional) If `true`, the waveform will show all available channels.
 If `false` (the default), the audio is shown as a single channel waveform.
 * `withCredentials`: (optional) If `true`, Peaks.js will send credentials when requesting the waveform data from a server
 * `zoomLevels`: (optional) Array of zoom levels in samples per pixel.
 If not present, the values passed to [Peaks.init()](#peaksinitoptions-callback) will be used